Dental Implants: Affordable vs. Expensive

 By comparison to all of the above considerations, the brand of the dental implant (expensive or affordable) or the ambiance of the office have little do with the successful outcome of dental implant care!
 What is charged for the dental implant or dental office a accoutrements are really not relevant at all to whether dental implant care (including follow-up) is to be successful.

-By writing this section I hope to have shed some light on many aspects of dental implant care that consumers often know very little about.
-I have provided information and cited information from a few very important others that isn’t always readily available from dentists to prospective patients.
-My ultimate message to you about obtaining dental implant care is this: don’t pay large sums of money in hopes that by paying more you will be ensured a successful—or even better—outcome, than that which can be obtained by checking out options.
+By writing this section we hope to have shed some light on many aspects of dental implant care that consumers often know very little about.
+We have provided information and cited information from a few very important others that isn’t always readily available from dentists to prospective patients.
+Our ultimate message to you about obtaining dental implant care is this: don’t pay large sums of money in hopes that by paying more you will be ensured a successful—or even better—outcome, than that which can be obtained by checking out options.
 Don’t avoid shopping for affordable dental implant care.
 Instead, inform yourself about practitioner track record, education, and overall dental implant costs to ensure that you find a great fit for you and your wallet.
 Do not purchase what you do not need.
-I try to "not fix what is not broken."
+We try to "not fix what is not broken."
 Over treatment is too common in all professions.

 Thank you for spending the time it must have taken to read this section.